DivineOmega/attempt/README.md

     // ...
 })->at($datetime);

 // Attempts to run the function at a specified date time.
 If an exception occurs, retry forever.
-This attempt(s) will be made in a new process, not blocking the current thread. attempt(function() {
+The attempt(s) will be made in a new process, not blocking the current thread. attempt(function() {
     // ...
 })->inBackground()